The MLC will establish a publicly accessible database containing information relating to musical works and their owners.

-The MLC takes will negate this by providing a “blanket mechanical license” for digital streaming of music compositions.
-This license is likely to result in many more payments, which in turn should end up in the hands of the proper copyright owner, due to the master database the MLC intends to create.
+The MLC will negate this by providing a “blanket mechanical license” for digital streaming of music compositions.
+This license is likely to result in more payments, which in turn should end up in the hands of the proper copyright owner, due to the master database the MLC intends to create.
 This will also pertain to digital download services like iTunes.

 It is important to note that the MLC pertains only to “interactive” streaming services, such as Spotify, not “non-interactive” internet radio services such as Pandora.